Alejogb1/job-board/blog-data/how-can-multilayer-neural-networks-be-used-to-produce-output-in-matlab.md

 id: "how-can-multilayer-neural-networks-be-used-to-produce-output-in-matlab"
 ---

-Alright, let’s talk multilayer neural networks in MATLAB.
+, let’s talk multilayer neural networks in MATLAB.
 I've spent a good chunk of my career implementing these, from simple classifications to more complex time-series predictions.
 It's a powerful tool, but getting the output right requires understanding a few core concepts, and the specifics of MATLAB's neural network toolbox.

 So, how do we get output?
 Essentially, it boils down to constructing the network, training it with suitable data, and then feeding it new input to obtain the corresponding output.
 Let's break down each of these steps, including some code to illustrate the process.